Emmanuel-MacAnThony/NFTMarketplace/README.md

 # NFTMarketplace
-A react native app for an NFT Marketplace --- Side Project
+A react native app for an NFT Marketplace --- Side Project, UI design Challenge